 Issues identified when validating the form and not resolved are not classed as a technical issue.
 Applications must be submitted online by the deadline: 12am on Tuesday 31 March 2015.
 If they are submitted after this deadline, and the alternative submission procedure outlined below is not completed in time, the application form will be made ineligible.

-0.3 Alternative Submission
+O.3.
+Alternative Submission Procedure

 This is only applicable if applicants are unable to submit their application online due to a technical error.

 Please note: if your error message says one or more fields has been completed incorrectly, this is not a technical error.

-- 1. Take a screenshot of the submission summary page demonstrating the electronic form could not be submitted online. - 2.
-Email the AMEUP at grundtvig@mobilnost.hr with a copy of your application, any annexes and the screenshot attached within 2 hours of the application deadline (i.e. by 2 pm Brussels time).
+1. Take a screenshot of the submission summary page demonstrating the electronic form could not be submitted online.

+2. Email the Croatian National Agency NA at strukovno@mobilnost.hr or info@mobilnost.hr with a copy of your application, any annexes and the screenshot attached within 2 hours of the application deadline (i.e. by 2pm Brussels time).
+In the subject line of the email please put: Key Action 2 application form - [insert here the name of your organisation].

-O.4.
+0.4.
 Submission Summary